allenai/reward-bench/README.md

 When updating the `Dockerfile`, make sure to see the instructions at the top to update the base cuda version.

-In development, we have the following docker images (most recent first)
+In development, we have the following docker images (most recent first as it's likely what you need)
+- `nathanl/herm_dpo`: for adding functionality with DPO sweeps, fix minor bugs (last updated 24 Feb.)
 - `nathanl/herm`: for running everything, including new Starling 34B RM (last updated 22 Feb.)
 - `nathanl/herm_bon_v2`: for running `run_bon.py` sweeps (last updated 21 Feb.)
 - `jacobm/herm`: for running `run_rm.py` sweeps (last updated 14 Feb.)